 + PRO: Low crime rate

-As a historically neutral state, Switzerland prides itself on its low crime rate.
+Zurich, and Switzerland in general, prides itself on its low crime rate.

 - CON: Shops are closed on Sundays